 So Tiberius was going to split into four pieces.
 No wonder he looked gloomy again today on the Crux Informational Holograms, his expression matched the gloomy weather.

 Rei and I spent the rest of the day staring at the countdown clock.
-Even outside you could hear people start to get excited.
-No one knew what to expect because not everyone lives a thousand years to witness the momentous event.
-Eventually Tammy joined in our clock watching.
+Outside you could hear the excitement begin to brew.
+No one knew what to expect because not everyone lives a thousand years to witness this momentous event and eventually Tammy joined in our clock watching.

-My heart was racing like we were actually participating at the many start lines scattered throughout the planet.
+My heart was racing like we were readying ourselves at the many start lines scattered throughout the planet.

 Crowds were cheering as a large flash came from within the inner city.
-We ran to take a look outside; even Kiko followed us out with interest.
-There was a very large pillar of light coming from the inner city and it powerful enough to extend all the way up to the stars.
-A sound similar to that of thunder reverberated everywhere, shaking the glass on all the buildings, even from this distance.
+We ran to take a look outside; even Kiko followed us out.
+There was a very large pillar of light coming from the inner city and it was powerful enough to extend all the way up to the stars hidden behind a gray sky.
+A low sound similar to thunder reverberated everywhere, shaking the glass on all the buildings, even from this distance.

-Everyone, inside every building, was outside on their entry platforms watching the spectacle.
+Everyone inside every building, was now outside on their entry platforms watching the spectacle.

 At the same time, hundreds of thousands of ships from everywhere on the planet, all different shapes and sizes began taking off, following the streaks of light.